Sharmeen Obaid-Chinoy: Career

 On 20 May 2016 Song of Lahore was released in select cinemas across New York City and Los Angeles.
-The cinematic release was accompanied by the release of the official soundtrack which features collaborations with artists such as Wynton Marsalis and Meryl Streep.

-Obaid-Chinoy's commercial venture "Sulagta Sitara" is a documentary series which was released on ARY Digital in 2016.
-The series share the stories of cities in Pakistan which have experienced hardship, but still manage to shine bright through the darkness.
-In January 2017, she was invited to speak at the 47th World Economic Forum, and became the first ever artist to co-chair the WEF's annual meeting.
-This took place between 17–20 January 2017, under the theme "Responsive and Responsible Leadership".
-The meeting convened more than 2,500 participants from nearly 100 countries to take part in over 300 sessions.
-On being the first artist and Pakistani to co-chair the annual meeting Obaid-Chinoy said: "It is a great honour to be the first artist ever to be given the opportunity to co-chair the prestigious World Economic Forum at Davos in 2017.
+Obaid-Chinoy's commercial venture Sulagta Sitara is a documentary series which was released on ARY Digital in 2016.
+In January 2017, she was invited to speak at the 47th World Economic Forum (WEF), and was the first artist to co-chair the WEF's annual meeting.
+Obaid-Chinoy said: "It is a great honour to be the first artist ever to be given the opportunity to co-chair the prestigious World Economic Forum at Davos in 2017.
 I have always believed that the true mark of any thriving society is the amount of investment made in its cultural and artistic infrastructure.
 There is, now, an increasing recognition of the fact that business and economics must go hand-in-hand with culture and arts for society to move forward and it is with great pride that I will be representing both the art community and my country, Pakistan!"

 From 1–9 July 2017 a new work by Obaid-Chinoy - HOME1947 - was inaugurated at the Manchester International Festival.
-The immersive installation centres on a series of short films featuring families in India and Pakistan, who were among more than 10 million people displaced by Partition.
-The films see 'home' through the eyes of migrants who left their homes and never returned – 'home' as a physical place, but also as a concept, an ideal, a shared tradition.
-The exhibition then travelled to Mumbai in August, where it formed part of the Museum of Memories at Godrej India Culture Lab.
-The Pakistan premiere of Home 1947 took place in October 2017 at the Heritage Now festival in Lahore, before transferring, most recently, to Karachi in December 2017 where the exhibition managed to attract over 16,000 visitors.
+The exhibition then travelled to Mumbai in August, where it formed part of the Museum of Memories at the Godrej India Culture Lab.
+The Pakistan premiere of Home 1947 took place in October 2017 at the Heritage Now festival in Lahore, before transferring to Karachi in December 2017.